Sierra Nevada Research Institute

-The Sierra Nevada Research Institute (SNRI) is a research institute at the University of California, Merced.
+The Sierra Nevada Research Institute (SNRI) is a research institute based at the University of California, Merced.
 Established in 2007, it was UC Merced's first research institute.
-SNRI conducts interdisciplinary research in the Sierra Nevada and San Joaquin Valley, focusing on issues including climate change, water resources, and the effects of wildfires.
-The current director as of 2025 is Asmeret Asefaw Berhe.
+SNRI conducts interdisciplinary research in the Sierra Nevada and the San Joaquin Valley, focusing on issues including climate change, water resources, and the effects of wildfires.
+The institute is currently headed by the nationally recognized soil scientist Asmeret Asefaw Berhe, who took over as director in July 2025.

-Field Stations
+Field stations

 Yosemite Field Station

 Established in 2006 in partnership with Yosemite National Park, the Yosemite Field Station is located in the historic village of Wawona in southern Yosemite National Park.

 Sequoia Field Station

 UC Merced also operates a field station in Sequoia and Kings Canyon National Parks, established in 2006 with the National Park Service and United States Geological Survey.